-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We conducted our audits in accordance with the standards of the PCAOB.
+Those standards require that we plan and perform our audits to obtain reasonable assurance about whether the financial statements are free of material misstatements, whether due to error or fraud.

+Our audits included performing procedures to assess the risk of material misstatement of the financial statements, whether due to error or fraud, and performing procedures that respond to those risks.
+Such procedures included examining, on a test basis, evidence regarding the amounts and disclosures in the financial statements.
+Our audits also included evaluating the accounting principles used and significant estimates made by management, as well as evaluating the overall presentation of the financial statements.
+We believe our audits provide a reasonable basis for our opinion.